 Students enrolled in MWCC's courses are responsible for academic honesty.
 Cheating, plagiarism (any forms of presenting someone else's work as one's own), and fabrication are serious offenses and will not be tolerated.
-Students must read, and comply with, the academic honesty policy in college literature, including the library's website.
+Students must read and comply with the academic honesty policy in college literature.
 Students must also become knowledgeable about what constitutes cheating, plagiarism, and fabrication by asking the instructor and consulting with the Academic Support Center.
 Students are instructed to resolve questions or confusion about appropriate documenting and referencing techniques before submitting assignments.
 The instructor reserves the right to fail students who cheat, plagiarize, or fabricate.

-MWCC's Academic Honesty Policy
+Academic Honesty Policy

-1. Statement on Academic Honesty
+1. Statement on Academic Honestv